DangerKlippers/danger-klipper/docs/Config_Reference.md

 #current_change_dwell_time:
 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
-#sense_resistor: 0.110
+sense_resistor:
 #   The resistance (in ohms) of the motor sense resistor.
-The default
+This
-#   is 0.110 ohms.
+#   parameter must be provided.
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor